Sushi, Sony, Miyazaki, Nintendo, Sumo.

-Each year, the Japanese government employs thousands of foreigners as Assistant Language Teachers (ALTs) in elementary, middle schools, and high schools across Japan (with the expectation that these ALTs will be teaching English).
+Each year, the Japanese government employs thousands of foreigners as Assistant Language Teachers (ALTs) in elementary, middle, and high schools across Japan (with the expectation that these ALTs will teach English).

 It is known as the Japanese Exchange and Teaching Programme, or JET Programme (no, you’re not the only one bothered that it isn’t spelled “Program”), and every year thousands of foreigners are shipped off to Japan under the pretense of their being English teachers (or rather ALTs).

 The JET Programme serves as a medium between the English-speaking nations of the world and Japan, as the ALTs are ultimately employed by local Japanese governments, schools, or boards of education.

 They throw these gaijin (foreigners, in Japanese) into the deep end as they are shipped off to their respective prefectures and expected to fall in line with their Japanese counterparts.
 However, said assimilation rarely occurs peacefully.

 So you want to be an English teacher.
 In Japan.
 On the JET Programme.